Trams in Norrköping: Routes

 Since 1966, there are two routes in the system.
 Line 2 runs from Fridvalla in the north to Ringdansen in the south along Östra Promenaden in the city centre.
 Line 3 runs between Vidablick in the north and Klockaretorpet in the south-west via Drottninggatan in the city centre.
 Both lines stop at the Norrköping Central Station (Resecentrum) where they provide interchange with the national railway network.
 Interchange with intracity, intercity and suburban bus routes are provided at mainly Resecentrum and Söder tull.

 Until 1958, a separate Line 1 trafficked the city centre as a loop, using the stretch of tracks in Kungsgatan (that was since removed in 1961).
 There is a modern heritage tram Line 1, trafficked with heritage trams from the tram museum in Norrköping, but it operates only seasonally (i.e. summers-only).

 As of 2011, Line 2 has been extended to Ringdansen.
 Until 2006, the Line ended in Klingsberg.
 In the early 21st century, work began to extend the Line to Ringdansen, some 3 km south of Klingsberg.
-The first part of the extension, to Ljura, opened in 2006 – this stage was only some 350 meters long.
+The first part of the extension, to Ljura, opened in 2006 – this stage was only some 350 meters (380 yards) long.
 This section leaves the Klingsberg track at the Albrektsvägen stop, which means that Klingsberg lost its tram service.
 Work on the second stage started in 2009, and on October 21, 2010 some 2 km of new tramway opened, from Ljura to Trumpetaregatan in Hageby.
 The third section, from Trumpetaregatan to Ringdansen, was inaugurated exactly one year later, October 21, 2011.